 DEFENCEMAN OF THE YEAR: WARNER YOUNG

-Thunderbirds rookie defenceman Warner Young led all team blueliners in scoring during the regular season with 3 goals and 28 points in 53 games.
+Thunderbirds rookie defenceman Warner Young led all team blueliners in scoring during the regular season with 3 goals and 28 assists in 53 games.

 His 28 assists also tied the team record for most assists by a rookie defenceman in a regular season, joining Barnabas Birkeland (2003).

 The Newberry, Michigan native became the first Thunderbird rookie defenceman to win the Defenceman of the Year Award since Steven Bellini (2018).